onurduyar/onurduyar/README.md

 Everyday I try to improve myself to be better than the day before.
 <p>
 <h4>My Tech Stack (For now): </h4>
 Mobile: Flutter, Android app.
-Development(Kotlin XML or Kotlin Jetpack Compose)
+Development(Kotlin XML or Kotlin Jetpack Compose), SwiftUI (if i could have a macbook)
 <p>
 Backend: NodeJS, Go
 <p>